Q: Major Rex, Why Is Critical Thinking So Important To Modern Day Military Operations?

-Why Do Escape Games Appeal As A Mode Of Exploring Critical Thinking?
+Q: Why Do Escape Games Appeal As A Mode Of Exploring Critical Thinking?

-I sought out escape rooms for several reasons; they are not tactically oriented, they are fun, and team building is essential to success.
+A: I sought out escape rooms for several reasons; they are not tactically oriented, they are fun, and team building is essential to success.
 By not being a military tactical scenario, it frees them up to be more open in their solutions.

 Critical thinking is taught at many levels, and in a variety of ways.
 I utilize many tactical decision exercises to have my students think of quick solutions.
 The threat is that my influence in the classroom, they may be more apt to seek solutions that they believe will please me.
 They may have instructor bias and not realize it.

-What Surprised You About How The Team Tackled The Escape Room?
+Q: What Surprised You About How The Team Tackled The Escape Room?

-he biggest surprise in conducting the escape room was the emergence of different leaders.
+A: The biggest surprise in conducting the escape room was the emergence of different leaders.
 These were the students who usually didn't take charge due to a lack of confidence in their military knowledge.

 However, when playing the escape game they were a force, finding solutions from giant leaps in logic.
 Now I am constantly engaging them on what they see and what courses of action they see as viable.